Non-bank financial institution: Stability

 A multi-faceted financial system that includes non-bank financial institutions can protect economies from financial shocks and enable speedy recovery when these shocks happen.
 NBFIs provide “multiple alternatives to transform an economy's savings into capital investment, [which] serve as backup facilities should the primary form of intermediation fail.”

 However, in the absence of effective financial regulations, non-bank financial institutions can actually exacerbate the fragility of the financial system.

 Since not all NBFIs are heavily regulated, the shadow banking system constituted by these institutions could wreak potential instability.
-In particular, CIVs, hedge funds, and structured investment vehicles, up until the financial crisis of 2007–2008, were entities that focused NBFI supervision on pension funds and insurance companies, but were largely overlooked by regulators.
+In particular, CIVs, hedge funds, and structured investment vehicles, up until the 2008 financial crisis, were entities that focused NBFI supervision on pension funds and insurance companies, but were largely overlooked by regulators.

 Because these NBFIs operate without a banking license, in some countries their activities are largely unsupervised, both by government regulators and credit reporting agencies.
 Thus, a large NBFI market share of total financial assets can easily destabilize the entire financial system.
 A prime example would be the 1997 Asian financial crisis, where a lack of NBFI regulation fueled a credit bubble and asset overheating.
 When the asset prices collapsed and loan defaults skyrocketed, the resulting credit crunch led to the 1997 Asian financial crisis that left most of Southeast Asia and Japan with devalued currencies and a rise in private debt.

 Due to increased competition, established lenders are often reluctant to include NBFIs into existing credit-information sharing arrangements.
 Additionally, NBFIs often lack the technological capabilities necessary to participate in information sharing networks.
 In general, NBFIs also contribute less information to credit-reporting agencies than do banks.

 For continual growth and sustenance of NBFCs, it is important to have a regulation around them while maintaining their innovativeness.
 An introduction of regulatory sandbox in different ecosystem will help them achieve the desired results.
-Many countries have adopted Regulatory Sandbox and soon more will adopt.